cgrindel/rules_swift_package_manager/examples/ios_sim/README.md

   JSON.
 - Generating unique Bazel target names for SPM targets that store their source code in a path with the same name as the target.
+- Applying a patch to a Swift package.